onetep-devel/documentation/starting_with_onetep.rst

 Running ONETEP in parallel environments
 =======================================

-onetep is typically run on more than one CPU core – whether on a desktop computer, or at a high-performance computing (HPC) facility.
+ONETEP is typically run on more than one CPU core – whether on a desktop computer, or at a high-performance computing (HPC) facility.
 This is termed *parallel operation*.
 There are two main modes of parallel operation – *distributed-memory* computing (sometimes termed simply